joescii/lift-ng/README.md

       // Set to the CSS selector for finding your apps in the page. appSelector = "[ng-app]",

-      // Set to true to include a JS module named NET_LIFTMODULES_NG for accessing the lift-ng
+      // Set to true to include a JS module named net_liftmodules_ng for accessing the lift-ng
       // version and the path for including liftproxy.js.
 Set to false if you don't need this. includeJsModule = false,

       // Set to true to include a script tag with the src set to the path for liftproxy.js.
 Set to
-      // false if you want to handle that yourself by referring to the path in NET_LIFTMODULES_NG. includeJsScript = true
+      // false if you want to handle that yourself by referring to the path in net_liftmodules_ng. includeJsScript = true
     )
   }
 }
 ```

 If you want to handle the downloading of javascript assets yourself with a library such as [head.js](http://headjs.com/), then you should initialize with `includeJsModule = true` and `includeJsScript = false`.
-This will prevent our `Angular` snippet from including the `liftproxy.js` file, and drop the `NET_LIFTMODULES_NG` javascript module into the global space.
-With this you can get the full path to the `liftproxy.js` file via `NET_LIFTMODULES_NG.path` or get just the lift-ng version alone with `NET_LIFTMODULES_NG.version`.
+This will prevent our `Angular` snippet from including the `liftproxy.js` file, and drop the `net_liftmodules_ng` javascript module into the global space.
+With this you can get the full path to the `liftproxy.js` file via `net_liftmodules_ng.path` or get just the lift-ng version alone with `net_liftmodules_ng.version`.

 ## Supported Versions